 The Lich King Lifesteal Dragon Priest Deck

-The Lich King's Turn 1 spell against Priest is Shut up, Priest.
+The Lich King's Turn 1 spell against Priest is.
 This spell does nothing, other than stops you from being able to emote.
 This means that other than the strong cards in his deck, and the Turn 7 Frostmourne turn, The Lich King has no other advantage, unlike with the other eight classes.
 Although this gives a lot more free reign to deck construction, there are still some problems to overcome.

 This deck aims to win by keeping The Lich King from dominating the early board, and then taking over with both tempo advantage, and card advantage in the late game.
 A Lifesteal package is included to buy enough time for those advantages to take effect.

 Shadow Word: Horror is the single most important card in the deck as it deals with The Lich King's seventh turn with ease.
 It should therefore be kept in the opening hand.
 Other than this, the deck aims to play roughly on curve.
 Twilight Whelp is both a great Dragon activator, and a strong board presence if needed. is key to drawing cards early.
 These 1-drops are very powerful and should also be kept in the opening hand.

 If you like part of your opening hand, Kabal Talonpriest can also be kept.
 As discussed later in the guide, it is far preferable to Acolyte of Agony in the early-game.
 If you do not have Shadow Word: Horror but do have Shadow Visions, you can keep the Shadow Visions as a way to find your Shadow Word Horror.

 In the early-game you will be looking to use your Hero Power to draw cards with Shadow Word: Pain to remove annoying minions such as Sludge Belcher and .
 Your Kabal Talonpriest can help keep control of the board., as well as using your